maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

 STACK supports inclusion of dynamic graphs using GeoGebra: [https://geogebra.org](https://geogebra.org).
 This page documents how to use GeoGebra applets to display visuals, and as a STACK input.

+Information from GeoGebra applets can be linked to STACK inputs and assessed by potential response trees in the normal way.
+To help with assessment, STACK provides a number of [geometry related maxima functions](../CAS/Geometry.md).

+Please note that significant computation and calculation can be done within GeoGebra itself.
+In many cases it might be much better to establish mathematical properties within the GeoGebra applet itself, and link the _results_ to STACK inputs.
+These results could be the distance between relevant objects, or boolean results.

 ## Before we start: Check Editor preferences